deborabrigido95-ops/Marketing-Mix-Modeling-R/README.md

 * Estimated the price elasticity and advertising elasticity for the brand.
 * Evaluated the impact of a 176% price premium on long-term market share.

-## 🔒 Data Privacy Note
-The dataset used in this analysis is proprietary academic data from the University of Groningen.
-In compliance with GDPR and institutional policies, the raw CSV files are not included in this repository.
-This script is intended to demonstrate the analytical methodology and R programming proficiency.

 ## Tech Stack
 * **Language:** R
 * **Main Libraries:** `vars`, `tseries`, `stats`